Key Takeaways

 Different types of restraint: socks, stockings, tights

-There are 3 main types of restraint articles:
+There are 3 main types of restraint items:

 Tights have the advantage of exerting pressure on a larger surface area.
 They are therefore more indicated in cases of extensive venous damage or significant varicose veins.

-The compression socks are an alternative for plane travel or athletes.
+compression socks are an alternative for air travel or athletes.

 Class 1 for benign circulatory disorders